IT24102198/AIML_Project_KU_-17/README.md

 Encoding: Run IT24_Encoding.ipynb.
 This notebook uses survey_scaled.csv as its input.

 Feature Engineering: Finally, run IT24100667_Feature_Engineering.ipynb.
-This notebook reads the encoded data from survey_encoded.csv and performs feature engineering, saving the final principal components as top15_features_pca.csv.
+This notebook reads the encoded data from survey_encoded.csv and performs feature engineering, saving the final principal components as survey_final_features.csv.